Monkcastle, North Ayrshire: Mick's Pond

-An area of open water known as Mick's Pond was created for John Coleman by Michael McMorn in the 2000s to the north and this site has been successful in attracting a good number and diversity of waterfowl to the habitats created.
+An area of open water known as Mick's Pond was created for John Coleman by Michael McMorn in the 2000s to the north and this site has been successful in attracting a good number of diverse waterfowl to the habitats created.
 Several hardwood trees within the policies have been added to the Woodland Trusts 'Ancient and Notable Trees' register.

 Micro-history

 In February 1903 the Ardrossan and Saltcoats Herald recorded that "Through the kindness of Mr and Mrs Grant of Monkcastle, the tenentry and servants were entertained to their annual supper and dance on Friday evening.
 Over 50 were present".

 In 1780 it was legally settled that the right of the superiority deriving from the Duke of Hamilton was stronger than that arising from the Earl of Eglinton.

-In the 'Memorables of Robin Cummell' the castle is said to have built by the "Wee Pechs, langsyne."
+In the Memorables of Robin Cummell the castle is said to have built by the "Wee Pechs, langsyne."
 Pechs are translatable as pygmies, picts, or essentially the 'wee folk'.

 The 'Monkcastle' element of the title 'Duke of Abercorn, Paisley and Monkcastle' has transmogrified into 'Mountcastle' and several streets in Edinburgh have acquired this version of the placename.

 J. Archibald Brownlie of Monkcastle married Jessie Clark daughter of Robert Clark.

 Captain Alexander Montgomerie lived at Monkcastle House in the 20th century.

 Kilwinning Monkcastle was the name of a local football club, formed as a senior team in 1883 and disbanded in 1900 due to mounting debts.
 James Allan, born at Monkcastle, played successively for Monkcastle, Kilwinning, Queen’s Park, and appeared occasionally for (Glasgow) Rangers.

 Mr Miller of Monkcastle was one of the official guests at the Eglinton Tournament of 1839.